jankichauhan/Board-Game-Recommender/README.md

  ### Content based recommender

- Determine similar games based on the rank, category, playtime, max and min player and age.
+Using the designer, category, game complexity and game mechanism determine cosine similarity between all games.
 Recommend similar games based on the user's input.

  ![](images/content.png)

  > - Method(s):
- >> - Correlation matrix using pearson similarity
+ >> - Countvectorizer + Cosine similarity

  ### Collaborative recommender

- Determine similar users based on their profiles and recommend games that other users liked.
+A collaborative model computes similarity between users based on their past activity and recommend games which other similar users have not played.

  ![](images/collab.png)

  > - Method(s):
+ >> - ALS:
+ >>>- Reg param - 0.05
+ >>>- Max Iterations - 15
+ >>>- Rank - 5
- >> - ALS: RMSE - 2.3
+ >>>- Test RMSE - 2.3

- >> - Fast AI + KNN: RMSE - 1.2
+ >> - Fast AI + KNN:
+ >>>- Epoch - 3
+ >>>- Learning rate - 1e-2
+ >>>- Weight decay - 0.15
+ >>>- Train RMSE - 1.2
+ >>>- Validation RMSE - 1.5
+ >>>- No of neighbours(knn) - no of games

  ![](images/knn.png)
-Seeing the games in a two deminsional plot.
+Seeing the games in a top two dimensions of pca.

- ## Conclusion
+ ## Result
+ > - App link:

- ## Future Analysis
+ ## For Future
+>- Include an option of using bgg username and recommend games based on users past activity.
+>- Build a better content based recommender.
+>- Update recommender to handle live data.

 To run the recommender follow instruction from RUN.md